Setti Fatma, Morocco: What to pack, what to wear, and when to go [2023]

 Empty Lighthouse is a reader-supported site.
 This article may contain affiliate links to Amazon and other sites.
 We earn a commission on purchases made through these links.

 Ready to pack for Setti Fatma, Morocco?
-If you're planning to go to Setti Fatma, this is some important information about when to go, what to wear, and what to pack.
+If you're planning to go to Setti Fatma, we have some important information about when to go, what to wear, and what to pack.

 Contents